CRISS-Software-Recruitment-2024/task-1/README.md

 rostopic echo /robot_base_velocity_controller/odom
 ```

-Your task is to create a subscriber that takes the position (x, y, and z values) of the robot.
+Your task is to create a subscriber that takes the position (x, y, and z values) of the robot from this topic.
 You then have to use these values to calculate the distance of the robot from the origin.
 Then, using a publisher, publish that value to a new topic.

 You need to upload the Python file(s) here as your submission.